Derick Brassard

-Derick Brassard (born September 22, 1987) is a Canadian professional ice hockey centre currently playing for the Ottawa Senators of the National Hockey League.
-He previously played in the NHL for the Columbus Blue Jackets, New York Rangers, Pittsburgh Penguins, Florida Panthers, Colorado Avalanche, New York Islanders, Arizona Coyotes, Philadelphia Flyers and the Edmonton Oilers.
+Derick Brassard (born September 22, 1987) is a Canadian former professional ice hockey centre who played 16 seasons in the National Hockey League (NHL) for the Columbus Blue Jackets, New York Rangers, Ottawa Senators, Pittsburgh Penguins, Florida Panthers, Colorado Avalanche, New York Islanders, Arizona Coyotes, Philadelphia Flyers and Edmonton Oilers.
 The Blue Jackets selected him in the first round, sixth overall, of the 2006 NHL Entry Draft.

 Born and raised in Hull, Quebec, Brassard grew up attending ice hockey games at the Robert Guertin Centre.
 He began ice skating at the age of five and played minor ice hockey for the Gatineau L'Intrépide.
 The Drummondville Voltigeurs of the Quebec Major Junior Hockey League (QMJHL) selected Brassard 18th overall in 2003, and he joined the team as a rookie in the 2004–05 season.
 After recording 25 goals and 76 points, Brassard received both the Michel Bergeron Trophy and RDS Cup at the end of his rookie season.
 He doubled his offensive production the next season and received the Michael Bossy Trophy for the top prospect in the QMJHL.
 Brassard missed most of his final junior ice hockey season after suffering a shoulder subluxation during a preseason game.